LucasBehrendt/gamers-ground/README.md

 ## Lighthouse Testing

-The Lighthouse tool in Chrome DevTools was used to test the sites performance, accessibility, best practices and SEO.
+The Lighthouse tool in Chrome DevTools was used to test the sites performance, accessibility, best practices, and SEO.
 The website performed well in the tests, indicating a well-structured, highly accessible site.

 Some performance enhancements could be made, mainly in serving images in a next-gen format instead of png or jpeg.
 This will be kept in mind for future updates, but since the performance still ranks relatively high, no immediate fix is deemed necessary.